wailsapp/wails/mkdocs-website/docs/en/learn/runtime.md

 wails3 generate runtime
 ```

 This will generate a `runtime.js` (and `runtime.debug.js`) file in the current directory.
-Move this to the `frontend` directory of your project.
-This file can be included in your assets directory and used in your application by adding it to your assets
-directory (normally `frontend/dist`) and then including it in your HTML:
+This file can be used by your application by adding it to your assets directory (normally `frontend/dist`) and then including it in your HTML:

 ```html
 <html>